Deep Neural Networks and Tabular Data: A Survey: Explanation Mechanisms for Deep Learning with Tabular Data

 \section{Explanation Mechanisms for Deep Learning with Tabular Data}

 Explainable machine learning is concerned with the problem of providing explanations for complex machine learning models.
-Towards this goal, various streams of research follow different explainability paradigms which can roughly be categorized into feature highlighting and counterfactual explanations \citep{guidotti2018survey,gade2019explainable}.
+With stricter regulations for automated decision making \cite{regulation2016gdpr} and the adoption of machine learning models in high-stakes domains such as finance and healthcare \cite{bhatt2020explainable}, interpretability is becoming a key concern.
+Towards this goal, various streams of research follow different explainability paradigms.
+Among these, feature attribution methods and counterfactual explanations are two of the popular forms \citep{guidotti2018survey,gade2019explainable,pawelczyk2021carla}.
+Because these techniques are gaining importance for researchers and practitioners alike, we dedicate the following section to reviewing these methods.